 Veronica Sandra Distilio

 Supervised readings and group discussion.
-Recommended: one upper-division course emphasizing plant biology
+Prerequisite: BIOL 220; recommended: one upper-division course emphasizing plant biology.

 Student learning goals